Meet Our 2024-25 Team!

 mcombe@francophoneschool.org

-My name is Melanie.
-I’m from France, from the Lyon region.
-I’m teacher since 10 years in France.
-I taught all levels from kindergarten to 5th.
-I also taught for a year with students with disabilities.
-I’m very excited to join Francophone this year (in 3rd grade), to have a new teaching experience and to share my knowledge.
-I want every child to feel good and be happy to come to school to learn new things every day.
-I studied Spanish and Educational Sciences, so I speak French, Spanish and English (but not very well yet).
-I love traveling, hiking, reading, animals.
-I’m so happy to be here for discover the Bay area!
+Melanie is from the Lyon region of France.
+She has been a teacher for 10 years in France, teaching all levels from kindergarten to 5th.
+She also taught students with disabilities for a year.
+Melanie is very excited to join Francophone this year, to have a new teaching experience, and to share my knowledge.
+She wants every child to feel good and be happy to come to school to learn new things every day.
+She studied Spanish and Educational Sciences and speaks French, Spanish and English (but not very well yet).
+She loves traveling, hiking, reading, and animals.
+Melanie is so happy to be here and to discover the Bay area!

 Angele Abanda - 3rd Grade Teacher